How to manage risks in tourism?

 Your website and social media channels

-Your website should always have up-to-date information on (changes in) the safety situation in your area.
+Your website should always have up-to-date information on your local safety situation and any related changes.
 Let people know that you work with professional and trained staff.

-In case of a crisis, put information about the impact in your region on your website.
-Communicate clearly and honestly if and how your business has been affected by the crisis.
-Also do so if your company has not been affected, as your customers need to know this too.
+In case of a crisis, post information about the impact in your region on your website.
+Communicate clearly and honestly whether and how your business has been affected by the crisis.
+This also applies if your company has not been affected, as your customers need to know this too.

 Social media can be a useful tool to provide updates and communicate directly with people.

-If your region is declared ‘unsafe’, commercial tour operators will probably not go there and travel insurances will not cover their clients.
-If you feel your region is safe to travel to, team up with other stakeholders in your region and start to lobby foreign consulates and embassies to adjust the negative travel advice for your region.
+If your region is declared “unsafe”, commercial tour operators will probably not go there and travel insurances will not cover their clients.
+If you feel your region is safe to travel to, team up with other stakeholders in your region and start to lobby foreign consulates and embassies to adjust the negative travel advice concerning your region.

 For example, after the earthquake of 2015, many countries issued a negative travel advice for the entire country of Nepal.
 This led to an enormous drop in tourism arrivals.
-Tourism companies in Nepal teamed up and started a lobby directed at the consulates and embassies to limit the negative travel advice to the areas that were really hit by the earthquake.
-Their lobby was successful and the negative travel advice was lifted from unaffected areas.
+Tourism companies in Nepal teamed up and started a lobby directed at the consulates and embassies to limit the negative travel advice to the areas that were really affected by the earthquake.
+Their lobby was successful and the negative travel advice for unaffected areas was lifted.

-There are always travellers that seek destinations that have recently suffered from some form of crisis.
-These are often dedicated travellers, backpackers or high-end surfers.
-They are not necessarily poor or unwilling to spend much money at your destination.
-See them as front-runners.
-They will share their experiences online and in person with friends and family.
+There are always travellers interested in destinations that have recently suffered from some form of crisis.
+These are often dedicated travellers, backpackers or high-end surfers attracted to specific surfing spots.
+They are not necessarily on a tight budget, or unwilling to spend much money at your destination.
+See them as a vanguard, who may encourage other travellers by sharing their experiences online, and in person with friends and family.

 Experiences and blogs